 The precapillary sphincters, circular smooth muscle cells that surround the capillary at its origin with the metarteriole, tightly regulate the flow of blood from a metarteriole to the capillaries it supplies.
 Their function is critical: If all of the capillary beds in the body were to open simultaneously, they would collectively hold every drop of blood in the body and there would be none in the arteries, arterioles, venules, veins, or the heart itself.
 Normally, the precapillary sphincters are closed.
 When the surrounding tissues need oxygen and have excess waste products, the precapillary sphincters open, allowing blood to flow through and exchange to occur before closing once more (see Figure 5).
 If all of the precapillary sphincters in a capillary bed are closed, blood will flow from the metarteriole directly into a thoroughfare channel and then into the venous circulation, bypassing the capillary bed entirely.
 This creates what is known as a vascular shunt.
 In addition, an arteriovenous anastomosis may bypass the capillary bed and lead directly to the venous system.

-A venule is an extremely small vein, generally 8–100 micrometers in diameter.
+A venule is an extremely small vein.
 Postcapillary venules join multiple capillaries exiting from a capillary bed.
 Multiple venules join to form veins.
 The walls of venules consist of endothelium, a thin middle layer with a few muscle cells and elastic fibers, plus an outer layer of connective tissue fibers that constitute a very thin tunica externa.
 Venules as well as capillaries are the primary sites of emigration or diapedesis, in which the white blood cells adhere to the endothelial lining of the vessels and then squeeze through adjacent cells to enter the tissue fluid.

 A vein is a blood vessel that conducts blood toward the heart.
 Compared to arteries, veins are thin-walled vessels with large and irregular lumens (see Figure 6).